top of page

 In Minnesota, the family Colletidae includes two bee genera: Colletes and Hylaeus.
 These two genera are very different: Colletes are medium-sized and nest in the ground, and Hylaeus are very tiny and nest aboveground in pre-existing cavities and in plant stems.
 Colletes transport pollen externally on pollen-collecting hairs on their hind legs, whereas Hylaeus transport pollen internally (ingested and stored in their crop).
 Colletes have dense hairs particularly on the thorax; Hylaeus are nearly hairless and resemble small black mason wasps.
 With all these differences, there are a few common traits of this family that include a short bilobed or forked glossa (tongue), the absence of a pygidial plate, one subantennal suture, and solitary nests.
 Colletid bees provide liquid provisions (instead of the typical cake-like pollen provisions) for their larvae.
 Lying on their side in the liquid provisions, the larvae "swim or sidestroke" across the provisions as they feed.

-For the species that occur in Minnesota, this family includes twenty-two
+For the species that occur in Minnesota, this family includes twenty-three

 pollen-collecting specialists (oligolectic bees).
 All but one species (Hylaeus sparsus) occur within the genus Colletes